Take a 1-min quiz to get a Weight Loss Plan! Male Female

 • Are you weaker on your period?

-You may feel weaker or more fatigued during your period due to hormonal changes, blood loss, and other physical symptoms.
+You may feel weaker or more fatigued during your period due to hormonal changes, blood loss, and other physical signs.
 It’s important to listen to your body and take things slow during this time.

 • Why do I feel so awful on my period?

-You may feel awful when on your period due to a combination of hormonal changes, physical symptoms such as cramps and bloating, and emotional factors such as mood swings and stress (5).
+You may feel awful when on your period due to a combination of hormonal changes, physical signs such as cramps and bloating, and emotional factors such as mood swings and stress (5).
 Taking care of yourself through self-care practices and proper nutrition can help alleviate some of these negative feelings.

 • Do you burn more calories on your period?